-The following table provides information as to annual, long-term or other compensation during fiscal years 1996, 1995 and 1994 for the Company's Chief Executive Officer and the persons who, at the end of fiscal 1996, were the other four most highly-compensated executive officers of the Company (collectively the "named executive officers") or who is no longer employed by the Company, but is otherwise required to be included.
-The Company awarded no SARs in fiscal 1996, and no named executive officer holds any SARs.
+The following table provides information as to annual, long-term or other compensation paid or accrued during fiscal years 1997, 1996 and 1995 for the Company's Chief Executive Officer and the persons who, at the end of fiscal 1997, were the other four most highly-compensated executive officers of the Company (collectively the "Named Executive Officers").
 (Please see table notes on the following page.)